tex2e/dotfiles/bash/texenvs/README.md

 Available commands are as follows:

-- `make init      ` - create a directory images/ and write a tmeplate tex file
+- `make init      ` - create a directory images/ and write a template tex file (default name is report.tex).
+    When current directory has a same name, it ask that "overwrite a file (y/n)".
+- `make init OUTPUT=filename.tex` - specify a filename to write a template.
 - `make pdf       ` - create pdf from tex file.
 - `make open      ` - create pdf and open it.
 - `make clean     ` - remove any temporary products such as .aux, .log and .dvi.